Greater Grace World Outreach

+The church was condemned for manipulating donors in 1987 and criticized for cult-like practices in 2004, as well as its mishandling of sexual abuse in 2019.

 History

 Origins

 In the early 1960s, Carl H. Stevens Jr., a bakery truck driver, was praying at Wortheley Pond near Peru, Maine, and developed a vision for a worldwide Christian ministry.
 Stevens was later ordained by a council of independent ministers at the Montsweag Baptist Church on March 7, 1963.
 From there Stevens went on to minister at the Woolwich-Wiscasset Baptist Church, and establish the Northeast School of the Bible in 1972.
 He also began to experiment with radio evangelism, with a program called "Telephone Time."

 In 1973, following an arson attack on their church building and a controversial church split, Stevens and his closest followers moved the center of their operations to a former Catholic school facility in South Berwick, Maine.
 There "The Bible Speaks" became the name of the church, and "the Northeast School of the Bible" was renamed as "Stevens School of the Bible".
 Expanded radio and television outreaches continued to draw in new followers and—both through church planting operations by the organization's Bible school students and graduates, and existing churches affiliating themselves with Stevens' organization—a network of "branch ministries" began to develop.

 In 1976, the school grew beyond its capacity.
 As a result, Carl Stevens moved the "home base" of his organization to a former private boarding school facility which they were able to purchase in Lenox, Massachusetts.